 - Load balancing

-- Communication between ECS instances within the internal network
+- Communication over the internal network between ECS instances within the same LAN

-- Communication between an ECS instance and other cloud services such as OSS and ApsaraDB for RDS within the internal network
+- Communication over the internal network between an ECS instance and other cloud services such as OSS and ApsaraDB RDS within the same LAN

-You can use the ECS console to modify the private IP addresses of ECS instances within VPCs based on your business needs.
-For more information, see Change the private IP of an ECS instance.
+You can use the ECS console to modify the private IP addresses of ECS instances within VPCs.
+For more information, see Change the private IP address of an instance.
 For more information about internal network communication, see Intranet.

 Public IP addresses

-- NatPublicIP addresses, which are the public IP addresses assigned by the ECS system
+- NatPublicIP addresses: the public IP addresses assigned by the ECS system.

-- Elastic IP addresses (EIPs).
-For more information, see What are Elastic IP Addresses.
+- Elastic IP address (EIPs).
+For more information, see What is an EIP?

 The following table lists the major differences between the two types of public IP addresses.